 I nput registers from all devices use Modbus registers 6611 through 6683 to organize the least significant bit into a sequential array of registers.
 The first register contains the least significant bit from the input values for the Gateway through Node 15.
-The second register contains the input values for Node 16 through Node 31, and the third register contains the input values for Nodes 32 through 47.
+The second register contains the input values for Node 16 through Node 31, and the third register contains the input values for Node 31 and the third register contains the input values for Node 32 through 47.